pa1kumarchilakala/TaskManagementSystem/README.md

 2. Application is created using dotnet cli.

-3. Application is divided into multiple layers
+3. Application is divided into multiple layers using Clean Architecture

     1. database
           - DDL